autoapply/autosetup/README.md

 ## Docker

-To run with Docker, use `docker run -it autoapply/autosetup --help`
+To run with Docker, use `docker run --rm -it autoapply/autosetup --help`

 ## License